AngelDHackerman/AWS_TypeScript-Developer/README.md

 ### 4. Challenge: Order Processing System

+-
-General Context: In this challenge, you are to develop an order processing system that handles customer orders from placement to shipping.
+  __General Context:__ In this challenge, you are to develop an order processing system that handles customer orders from placement to shipping.
 This involves creating a DynamoDB table for orders and writing Lambda functions to process these orders, including handling payment and shipping details.
 The system should be able to manage and track orders efficiently.

+  __Use Case:__ E-commerce platforms, restaurants with online ordering, or any business that takes customer orders online can use this system.
+It automates the entire order processing workflow, from payment to shipping, ensuring efficiency, accuracy, and timely delivery, leading to improved customer satisfaction.

 Subchallenge 1: Create an Orders Table in DynamoDB
 Context: You need a table to store customer orders.